 I am aware of this because my law firm is one of the top two largest DBA law firms in the world that represents seriously injured overseas civilian contractors.

-Seems simple, but it can be very complex.
+Seems simple, but it can get very complex.

-Telling the truth about everything is so important for you to do.
+Telling the truth about everything is so important.
 When it comes to a DBA case, you need to “sweat the small stuff” so to speak.
 Specifically, it is all the seemingly small details that the DBA insurance company is going to try and use to derail your case and beat you in court.

 I explain this in my book Win Your Defense Base Act Case.
 I suggest you check out the dozens of 5 Star reviews on Amazon.com.
 DBA insurance companies HATE this book.
 It is written to help you with all the "small details" that are going to help you save your credibility and help you win your DBA case.
 (The book is available for purchase on Amazon.com, or you can get it for free on this website.).